riverfr0zen/graphql_client_simply/README.md

 # Motivation

-Simplify use of the [graphql_client](https://github.com/graphql-rust/graphql-client) crate when developing for both non-blocking (wasm) and blocking targets.
+Simplify use of the [graphql_client](https://github.com/graphql-rust/graphql-client) crate when developing for wasm targets and otherwise.
+That is, for `cfg(target_arch = "wasm32")` this will use non-blocking GraphQL calls, and for `cfg(not(target_arch = "wasm32"))` it will use blocking calls.

-This crate is in early dev for a specific (gaming/graphics related) project, so it won't be entirely flexible in terms of how async is handled.
-For example, it uses [poll-promise](https://github.com/EmbarkStudios/poll-promise) crate, which may not be suitable for your application.
+Obviously this is a pretty specific approach, so the crate may not be suitable for all projects.
+I am currently using it in a [notan](https://github.com/Nazariglez/notan) + [egui](https://github.com/emilk/egui) project and it works well for that.

+To manage async calls in wasm targets, the crate uses [poll-promise](https://github.com/EmbarkStudios/poll-promise).

 Examples & better documentation will come later if necessary/on request.
 For now: